 Another durable option is PPG Breakthrough 250 VOC

-Whether you use a HVLP sprayer or you brush and roll, both of these products level really nice without having to thin them.
+Whether you use an HVLP sprayer or you brush and roll, both of these products level really nicely without having to thin them.

 Using a 2-inch Nylon paintbrush start cutting in around the hardware (if you did not remove the doors).
-I would always suggest to remove them.
+I would always suggest removing them.
 Cut in any places your Whizz™ roller will not reach.

 In addition, use your Whizz™ roller to apply your ALKYD enamel.